sadrasabouri/802.11a/Hardware/Receiver/README.md

 # [Receiver](https://github.com/sadrasabouri/802.11a/tree/master/Hardware/Receiver)
 This part contains receiver part of the protocol which simply breaks into 3 part:

+Receiver is waiting for the preamble set to start the process and it pushes it into a FIFO que named `Input_buffer` and then wait for `152` clocks and then start to pick up `LENGTH * 8` bits of input.

 1. [DeScrambler](https://github.com/sadrasabouri/802.11a/tree/master/Hardware/Receiver/DeScrambler)

 <img src="https://github.com/sadrasabouri/802.11a/blob/master/OtherFiles/Scrambler.PNG">